lino-framework/welfare/userdocs/newcomers.rst

 .. _welfare.newcomers:

 =================
-Nouveaux clients
+New clients
 =================

-Ce module facilite la gestion des nouvelles demandes de client.
+This module provides functionality to handle new client applications.

 .. actor:: newcomers.NewClients